 - State Conditions for Activation: Outline any specific conditions that activate the POA, such as the principal’s incapacity, to avoid ambiguity.

-- Fulfill Legal Requirements: Ensure the document meets state-specific legal requirements, including witness signatures and notarization, to enhance enforceability.
+- Fulfill Legal Requirements: To enhance enforceability, ensure the document meets state-specific legal requirements, including witness signatures and notarization.

 - Review and Revise: Carefully review the drafted POA for accuracy and completeness before finalization.
 Revisions may be necessary to address overlooked details.